 Recruiting and Managing Volunteers

-- A good place to start is Volunteering England – now part of NCVO (website/email liable to change).
-Check the website for the resources they produce for volunteer managers.
+- NCVO now incorporates Volunteering England.
+See the website for the resources they produce for volunteer managers.

 - Volunteer Now provides support, information and training in Northern Ireland.
 See their Publications page for a good selection of material under Volunteer Management available for download, such as Volunteer Policy, Volunteers and the Law.
 129 Ormeau Road , Belfast, BT7 1SH, phone 028 9023 6100.

 - Wales Council for Voluntary Action.
 The Volunteering Wales site is mainly for prospective volunteers.

 - Volunteering Matters (known as CSV until April 2015) has various volunteering programmes, for example Employee Volunteering services.
 237 Pentonville Road, London, N1 9NJ.

 - vinspired youth volunteering agency for England, set up with government support in 2006.

 - A Volunteer Training Bank was hosted by the Museum of London website, but gone with site redesign in April 2018 – pdfs may still be accessible by searching the site, or googling Volunteer Training Bank.